-Holly Sonders Sizzles In Racy ‘S&M’-Inspired Thong Lingerie As A Tribute To Rihanna
+Holly Sonders Sizzles In Racy 'S&M'-Inspired Thong Lingerie As A Tribute To Rihanna

 "Every time I see one of your pics, I can't stop to think what a beautiful woman you are," gushed a third Instagrammer.

-“How does the camera guy control himself,” asked another admirer on Instagram.
+"How does the camera guy control himself," wondered another admirer on Instagram.

-Sonders has treated her adoring audience to a variety of racy snaps in recent times, many of which have left little to the imagination.
+Sonders has recently treated her adoring audience to a number of racy snaps, many of which have left little to the imagination.
 As The Inquisitr documented earlier this week, the former Fox star went for a walk in the sand, wearing nothing but a G-string.

-According to Sonders, she was going for a special “vibe” with the booty-baring shot, which has since garnered thousands of likes and spurred some activity among her admirers in the replies section.
+According to Sonders, she was going for a special "vibe" with the booty-baring shot, which has since garnered thousands of likes and spurred much activity among her admirers in the comments section.